 DevOps Engineers oversee coding, scripting and process development.
 In a business sense, they also help organisations with creative and innovative solutions that address marketplace challenges and help deliver maximum efficiency.
 According to the Robert Half Technology 2018 Salary Guide for Technology Professionals, DevOps Engineers were one of the “most in-demand technology roles for 2018”, and this is expected to continue.

-Learn more about our innovative Professional Practice degrees in IT leadership, where you can use your experience to gain a master’s degree.
+Learn more about our innovative Master of Information Technology Leadership online, where you can use your experience to gain a master’s degree.
 Get in touch with our Enrolment team on 1300 043 524.